-O’Malley earned her bachelor’s degree from California State University of Sonoma in 1971 and her doctoral degree from the University of Texas at Austin in 1980.
-She performed her postdoctoral training at the University of Texas Health Sciences Center, Cetus Palo Alto, and Stanford University Medical Center.
+O’Malley earned her bachelor’s degree from California State University of Sonoma in 1971, a master’s degree from Portland State University and her doctoral degree from the University of Texas, Austin, in 1980.
+She completed postdoctoral training at the University of Texas Health Science Center in San Antonio, Cetus Palo Alto, and Stanford University Medical Center.
 She joined the Washington University faculty in 1984.

 The Washington University Medical Center Alumni Association is pleased to present its Distinguished Service Award to Dr. O’Malley.